Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/overview.md

 ## Video Support

 If you have an .mp4 video file that you would like to share with others, you can simply drag and drop it into the **Create Wallpaper** button in the editor.
 Since the publishing process is the same for all wallpaper types, you can [read the guide on publishing](/scene/first/publishing) for more information on how to share your wallpaper with others.

-Keep in mind that editing video files is not possible with Wallpaper Engine, it's only possible to use them as-is as the underlying technologies are not compatible with each other.